kvj/hass_openwrt/README.md

   * `mwan3` connectivity status
 * Services:
   * Reboot device: `openwrt.reboot`
   * Execute arbitrary command: `openwrt.exec` (see the configuration below)
+  * Manage services using command-line: `openwrt.init` (see the configuration below)

 ### Installing

 * OpeWrt device(s):
   * Make sure that `uhttpd uhttpd-mod-ubus rpcd` packages are installed (if you use custom images)
     * If you use mesh networks, install `rpcd-mod-iwinfo` package
-  * Make sure that `ubus` is available via http using the manual: https://openwrt.org/docs/techref/ubus
+  * Make sure that `ubus` is available via http using the manual: <https://openwrt.org/docs/techref/ubus>
     * To make it right, please refer to the `Ubus configuration` section below

 * Home Assistant: